Jackevans47/f1-blog/FEATURES.md

 Future improvements and implimentations to F1-Blog will allow the app to become more interactive and engaging.

 **Blog Posts**

 - Currenty the app is a read only blog, future improvments will add the feature to allow users to post their own blog posts to the site.

 **Profile improvments**

 - The profile page will be addapted to allow users to add a profile picture to their accounts as well as being able to add their own social links to allow each user to connect with each other with ease.

+**Catagory**

+- Catagory section will be implimented with the blog allowing users to easily browse what type of blogs they want to read depending on their catagories.

+---